-All appeal paperwork will be sent to the Clerk to the Independent Appeals Panel who will arrange dates for the appeal(s) to be heard and will contact you direct with details.
-All appeals lodged by the 25 March 2022 should be heard within 40 school days of this date.
+The appeal form and all other paperwork will be sent to the Clerk to the Independent Appeals Panel who will arrange dates for the appeal(s) to be heard and will contact you direct with details.
+All appeals lodged by the 29 March 2023 should be heard within 40 school days of this date.